 The parent bank developed a macroeconomic model with future outlooks, which is tailored for each subsidiary bank in the group.
 The model defines 5 scenarios with assigned weights.
 The scenario weights are determined by a combination of statistical analysis and expert judgement, taking into account of the range of possible outcomes of each chosen scenario.
-The parent bank considers these forecasts represent its best estimate of the possible outcomes and that they cover any potential non-linearities and asymmetries in the Bank's various portfolios.
+These forecasts represent its best estimate of the possible outcomes and that they cover any potential non-linearities and asymmetries in the Bank's various portfolios.
 These outputs are regularly updated by the parent bank on a quarterly basis.

 The Bank recognises expected losses from a receivable in the amount equal to a 12-month expected credit loss or equal to the amount of expected credit loss over the entire lifetime of the receivable.
 The maximum period over which expected credit losses are measured is the maximum contractual period during which the Bank is exposed to credit risk.
 If the credit risk has not increased significantly since the initial recognition of the receivable, the Bank recognises 12-month expected losses.
-For lifetime expected credit losses, the Bank estimates the risk of default of a receivable over its entire expected life.
-The expected loss is the present value, expressed as a difference between the contractual cash flows and cash flows the Bank expects to receive, which are discounted using the effective interest rate.
+For lifetime expected credit losses is the present value, expressed as a difference between the contractual cash flows and cash flows the Bank expects to receive, which are discounted using the effective interest rate.